pavithra-naagarajan/alstrom-ui/README.md

     <li>The Admin can find user by Id</li>
     <li>The Admin can find user by Name</li>
   </ul>
-<p>Admin can see the list of users and books.Admin can view the details of the particular user and book issued to the user and return date.
+<p style="text-align:justify">Admin can see the list of users and books.Admin can view the details of the particular user and book issued to the user and return date.
 The book fine will vary with the date delayed.